 Navy Pier is free although you have to pay for the attractions and restaurants.
 There are fun attractions at Navy Pier including a Ferris wheel, restaurants, shops, an IMAX theatre, the Chicago Children’s Museum, and the Chicago Shakespeare Theater.
 Navy Pier is also the starting point for various sightseeing tours and cruises.

-If visiting in the summer, there are free fireworks at Navy Pier every Wednesday and Saturday night.
+If visiting in the summer, there are free fireworks at Navy Pier every Wednesday and Saturday night and select holidays.

 5) Explore the Lakefront and Beaches

 Chicago’s Lakefront Trail is an great way to see Chicago and enjoy incredible views.
 Chicago’s Lakefront Trail is a paved path on a 18-mile-long stretch along Lake Michigan and it is a great spot to people watch and get some exercise.
 In the summer and weekends, the lakefront is packed with locals and visitors walking, running and riding bikes.

 Most people don’t think of Chicago as a beach destination but Chicago has many beaches along the lake.
 The most popular beaches are located downtown (Oak Street and North Avenue) but they are also the busiest.
 Two of the best beaches for more of a local feel include Kathy Osterman Beach and Foster Avenue Beach which are both located north of downtown.

 6) Lincoln Park